alexarje/sensing/book/week1.md

 Can you define the three terms "sensing", "sound", and "music"?
 ```

 Sound and music are fundamental to human experience, serving as both a medium of communication and a form of artistic expression. *Sound* is a physical phenomenon characterized by vibrations that travel through a medium, while *music* is an organized arrangement of sounds that evoke emotional, cognitive, and cultural responses.
 Humans *sense* sound through our auditory system, but as we will discuss throughout the course, also through our bodies.
 Exactly how we "sense" music is still one of the core questions of both musicology at large and music psychology more specifically.
-It is also of interest to music technology.
+It is also of interest in music technology.

 Research in music psychology highlights how humans perceive and process sound, exploring topics such as pitch, rhythm, timbre, and harmony {cite}`godoy_motor_2003`.
 Technological advancements, such as digital audio workstations and sound synthesis, have expanded the boundaries of music creation and analysis, enabling new forms of artistic exploration {cite}`leman_embodied_2008`.

 ## An interdisciplinary approach

-This course aims at being *interdisciplinary*, meaning that it draws on methods, theories, and perspectives from multiple academic fields to address complex questions about sound and music.
-Interdisciplinarity goes beyond simply combining knowledge from different areas; in this case between musicology, psychology and technology.
+This course aims to be *interdisciplinary*, meaning that it draws on methods, theories, and perspectives from multiple academic fields to address complex questions about sound and music.
+Interdisciplinarity goes beyond simply combining knowledge from different areas; in this case, between musicology, psychology, and technology.
 The idea is that by approaching sound and music from these varied viewpoints, we gain a richer understanding of how humans perceive, experience, and create music, as well as how technology can enhance and transform these processes.

 ### Some etymology